shrijiithmahesh-eng/Ezosuace-/README.md

 # Ezosuace-
-The Ezosuace  is a DE for Linux
+The Ezosuace  is a DE for Linux, made by shrijiithmahesh-eng.
+It is based on nonthing